 If you want to treat your melasma-prone skin and lighten discolored areas, the best options are topical medications like tretinoin and hydroquinone.

-Studies show that tretinoin works well as a melasma treatment, usually producing results over the course of five to six months.
-Our guide to tretinoin goes into more detail about how you can use tretinoin to get rid of hormonal melasma.
+A small study showed that tretinoin works well as a melasma treatment, usually producing results over the course of five to six months.
+Our guide to tretinoin for melasma goes into more detail about how you can use tretinoin to get rid of hormonal melasma.

 Dealing with melasma can be frustrating, but it’s far from impossible.
 By learning how melasma and other skin discoloration happens and what can aggravate it, treating your hyperpigmented skin becomes much easier.